scrubbbbs/cbird/readme.md

 Links are ignored by default.
 To follow links, use the index option `-i.links 1`

-If the tree contains links, they are only considered when scanning for changes (`-update`), otherwise there is no special treatment.
+If the search path contains links, they are only considered when scanning for changes (`-update`), otherwise there is no special treatment.
 For example, deleting a link is the same as any other deletion operation.

-Duplicate inodes regardless of type (hard link, symbolic link, etc) are not followed by default.
+Duplicate inodes are not followed by default.
 If there are duplicate inodes in the tree, the first inode in breadth-first traversal is indexed.
 To follow all inodes, for example to find duplicate hard links, use `-i.dups 1`.

 The index stores relative paths (to the indexed/root path), this makes the index stable if the parent directory changes.
-If a path contains links, or is a link, it is stored as-is; which may be less stable than the link target.
+However, if a path contains links, or is a link itself, it is stored as-is; which may be less stable than the storing the link target.
 To store the resolved links instead, use `i.resolve 1`.
 This is only possible if the link target is a child of the index root.

 Note that cbird does not not prevent broken links from occurring, the link check is temporary during the index update.

 Using Weeds
 ======================
 The "weed" feature allows fast deletion of deleted files that reappear in the future.
-The record is a pair of file hashes, one is the weed/deleted file, the other is the original/retained file.
+A weed record is a pair of file hashes, one is the weed/deleted file, the other is the original/retained file.
 When the weed shows up again, it can be deleted without inspection (`-nuke-weeds`)

-## How weeds are tracked
+## How weeds are recorded

-- Two files (matching pair) -- use `-p.mm 1` or `-p.eg 1` to force pairs
+1. Two files are examined (matching pair) -- use `-p.mm 1` or `-p.eg 1` to force pairs
-- Neither file is a zip member
+2. Neither file is a zip member
-- When one of the two files is deleted, it is marked as a weed of the first one
+3. When one of the two files is deleted, it is marked as a weed of the first one

 ## Broken weeds

-When a weed's file hash reappears, it is only considered valid if the original/retained file still exists.
+There is nothing to prevent deletion of the original/retained file, so the weed record can become invalidated.
 If the original is no longer present, the association can be unset with the "Forget Weed" command.

 ```
 cbird -weeds -show # show all weeds